K-Senthil-Shunmugam/Opinion-Optics/README.md

 5. **Run the Owner Statistics Dashboard:**
 - Access the owner statistics dashboard via the provided URL.

+### Model Architecture: Sequential Model with Embedding Layer and Dense Layers

+The sentiment analysis model follows a sequential architecture(Simple Artifical Neural Network) with the following components:

+1. **Embedding Layer:** Converts words into dense vectors of fixed size, capturing semantic meaning and relationships between words.

+2. **Global Average Pooling Layer:** Reduces the dimensionality of the input data by averaging the embeddings across all words in each review.

+3. **Dense Layers:** A series of dense (fully connected) layers with rectified linear unit (ReLU) activation functions to learn complex patterns and relationships in the data.

+4. **Output Layer:** A single dense layer with a sigmoid activation function, producing a probability score indicating the likelihood that a review expresses positive sentiment.

+This architecture is commonly used for text classification tasks like sentiment analysis, where the goal is to classify text into predefined categories or predict a continuous value based on text inputs.

 ## Training the Sentiment Analysis Model (Model.ipynb)

 To train the sentiment analysis model for your own dataset, follow these instructions: